| FIG Commission 7 Annual meeting 2013, "Land Policies and

 and local level.

-- A new version of the Cadastral template website is under development
+A new version of the Cadastral template website is under development

 and will be launched during the FIG Kuala Lumpur Congress in 2014.
+From the country reports it became clear that improvement of the quality

 of the cadastral map is an issue which can be approached in different ways –